airporting/ebics-parser/README.md

 Most lines start with code `01` (start balance), `07` (end balance), `04` (main transaction line) and `05` (transaction detail line).
 But we already met lines with record code `03`.
 We have guess that it's a very similar usage of record code `04`, so for the moment, when met, transformed in `04`.

+### Transactions \_rank

+For each transaction in an account, we have added a field `_rank`.
+It helps to know at which position in the account it was positionned.

+### Details

+For each account, we provide a set of data which is guessed by our parser.
+It's NOT provided by the original file.
+See the example above to know the exact usage.

 ### Whatever